PORTRAITS – Hellerau Photography Award 2021

 Socially distanced?
 No way.

 For the annual exhibition, another catalogue with the works of all finalists will be published by the Kunstagentur Dresden.
 It contains the work of all finalists and is available from the publisher, from the Dresden Technical Collections and from bookshops (114 pages, EUR 25.00, ISBN 978-3-9821847-0-8).
 Order one now and transform your living room into an exhibition that meets the gold standard of COVID19 social distancing rules.
-Shipping starts April 17, 2021, and is free worldwide.
+Shipping is free worldwide.

-Five winners from five different countries – those were the winning series of the 2020 PORTRAITS Award.
+Four winners from Germany/Austria, South Korea and Poland – those were the winning series of the 2021 PORTRAITS Award.

 Who we are